GormanProg123/IncCity/README.md

 - **Local Persistence** - Your progress is automatically saved to localStorage
 - **Game Reset** - Restart your city either manually or automatically when funds run out
 - **Multiple Camera Modes** - Switch between different camera types (free camera and orbit) to view and manage your city from various perspectives
+- **Mobile Support** – Optimized and fully playable on mobile devices

 ## 🛠️ Technologies